CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 and companion computer is depicted in Figure [3].

-Secondly, a key component of our work will be developing the co-simulation infrastructure for our UAV.
-Our work will build upon two existing simulators.
-For simulating UAV dynamics and visual rendering we plan on using AirSim simulator based on Unreal Engine developed by Microsoft [13].
+Secondly, a key component of our work involves developing the co-simulation infrastructure for our UAV.
+Our work builds upon two existing simulators.
+For simulating UAV dynamics and visual rendering we plan on use the AirSim simulator
+, based on Unreal Engine developed by Microsoft [13].
 For cycle-accurate SoC simulation, we use
 FireSim, an FPGA-accelerated RTL simulator developed at the ADEPT Lab at UC Berkeley.
 A top level diagram of our